ImageMagick v6 Examples --

 FOR %%a in (*.jpg) DO CALL "%~dp0process" "%%~fa"

 Where "process.bat" is the batch file which does the actual work and which is located in the same directory as the calling batch file.
-The command line parameter 0 ("%0") is the name of the batch file itself, such that "%~dp0process" calls the batch file "process.bat" in the same directory.
-The "FOR" statement provides just the filename, which is turned into a fully qualified filename via "%~fa".
+The command line parameter 0 ("%0") is the name of the batch file itself, such that "%~dp0process" calls the batch file process.bat in the same directory.
+The FOR statement provides just the filename, which is turned into a fully qualified filename via "%~fa".
+In the present case, the code in the batch file process.bat would be the same as the one that was put between the parantheses in the above example:

 ECHO composite %%1.miff %%1 -compose overlay "%%~dpn1_light"%%~x1 >>%~dp0process.bat